RandyRDavila/TxGraffiti2/README.md

 ## Quickstart

+Below we give examples of the basic functionality of `txgraffiti` using included sample datasets.

+### Graph Theory Sample Data Example

 Below is a minimal example of using `txgraffiti` on a built in dataset of precomputed values on simple, connected, and nontrivial graphs.

 ```python